govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 #### Status Types

-The OAuth Status List also describes the state, mode, condition or stage of each entity represented by each Referenced Token.
+The Token Status List also describes the state, mode, condition or stage of each entity represented by each Referenced Token.
 If the list contains more than one bit per Referenced Token, for example to represent more than just the two states `VALID` and `INVALID`, then the whole combination must be used to describe one state.
 A Referenced Token cannot have multiple states in the Status List.
-The registry in Section [14.5](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-status-types-registry) of the OAuth Status List RFC includes the most common Status Type Values.
+The registry in Section [14.5](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-status-types-registry) of the Token Status List RFC includes the most common Status Type Values.
 See some values below.

 - 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.
 - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.